 In the case of a railroad crossing, the railroad, not the municipality, is responsible for the maintenance of the road where it crosses the tracks and the signs and signal at the crossing.

 Legal claims involving public entities can be highly complex and often have different stipulations and statutes of limitations.
 In order for you to secure the compensation you deserve, it is crucial that you have the guidance and direction of an experienced legal team.
-The Seattle biking accident lawyers at Hardwick & Pendergast, P.S have been successfully representing Seattle area clients for over 40 years.
+The Seattle injury attorneys at Hardwick & Pendergast, P.S have been successfully representing clients for over 40 years.
 Call our offices at (888) 228-3860 for your free case evaluation.